redis/redis-doc/topics/quickstart.md

 ===

 By default Redis binds to **all the interfaces** and has no authentication at all.
-If you use Redis into a very controlled environment, separated from the external internet and in general from attackers, that's fine.
+If you use Redis in a very controlled environment, separated from the external internet and in general from attackers, that's fine.
 However if Redis without any hardening is exposed to the internet, it is a big security concern.
 If you are not 100% sure your environment is secured properly, please